-When the case is transferred to the new Milwaukee W-2 agency, the participant must be moved to the work program office of the new agency.
-The new W-2 agency must meet with the participant within 10 working days from the date of transfer as reflected on CARES screen WPTN.
-The case must be reassessed to ensure the participant is in the appropriate placement.
-Assessment results must be documented in case comments and the appropriate CARES screens.
-For more information on transferring assessment information, see 4.6.3.
+The incoming W-2 agency must keep the participant in the participant's existing W-2 placement and re-open assigned activities.
+The incoming W-2 agency must meet with the participant within 10 working days from the date of transfer as reflected on CARES screen WPTN.
+Once the FEP completes an informal assessment, he or she can make changes to the W-2 placement and assigned activities as well as provide supportive services or accommodations.
+The agency must document the assessment results in case comments and on the appropriate CARES screens.
+For more information on transferring assessment information, see W-2 Manual, 4.6.3.